stevenjmesser/boring-magic/_pages/services.md

 Modern work is complex, so we’re not limited to a specific set of services.
 We look at what you’re doing, how, and what you want to achieve.
 And then we take steps forward together.

-We’re mostly hired to help teams get off the ground, grow, scale or adapt.
+We’re mostly hired to help teams get off the ground, grow or scale.
 You bring the vision and we’ll work with you to achieve it.

 ## Reviewing your vision or strategy

 A captivating vision is essential for inspiring action.
 Strategies work best when they’re simple, clear and set boundaries.

 We’ll spend two weeks talking to you and your team, researching the landscape, and let you know what might need changing.
+(And if it’s a growth strategy, we’ll look at channels and key health metrics too.)

 [Request a review →](/contact/)